-The VariableValue can be followed by the switches /local or /global.
-The /local switch makes the variable visible only to this shell and to shells spawned from it (creation or "spawning" of new shells is explained in section 5.6).
-The /global switch makes the variable visible to all shells.
-The default is /local.
+The Variable Value can be followed by the switches -local or -global.
+The -local switch makes the variable visible only to this shell and to shells spawned from it (creation or "spawning" of new shells is explained in section 6.7).
+The -global switch makes the variable visible to all shells.
+The default is -local.

-6.2.9.
+7.3.9.
 Alias

 This command is used to define new commands in the environment, e.g., where CommandValue is some previously defined command or program name (including arguments or switches).
-Typing CommandName as a command is equivalent to typing CommandValue
+Typing CommandName as a command is equivalent to typing CommandValue be enclosed in quotes if it contains any special characters, including spaces.

-Alias CommandName CommandValue
+Alias CommandName CommandValue Documentation